heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Erlang, first implemented in Prolog, has the features and styles of a functional programming language.
 Variables in Erlang are immutable; once assigned a value, they cannot be changed.
 Because of this, loops in Erlang are written as tail recursive function calls.
-Although this at first seems like a flawed practice (to traditional procedural programmers), recursive calls do not grow the current stack frame, but instead replace it.
+Although this at first seems like a flawed practice (to traditional procedural programmers), tail recursive calls do not grow the current stack frame, but instead replace it.
 It is worth noting that stack frame growth is still possible, but if the recursive call is "alone" (the result of the inner function is the result of the outer function), the stack will not grow.

 #### Cloud Haskell